elephantscale/es-training-new/cassandra/slides/Cassandra_Data_Modeling_Labs.md

  * Emails are stored as a list.

-     - The first email in the list is the “primary email”
+     - The first email in the list is the "primary email"